bsoist/labs/responsive/README.md

 A `vw` is defined as a percentage of the viewport's width. `10vw` will render the font as 10% of the viewport's width.
 On a screen that is 1920 pixels wide, then, this font will be 192px.

-View your page in a browser again.
+View your page in the browser again.
 As you adjust the size, you should notice the font now kind of fills up the page.

 Notice, too, that it wraps on very small screens, but those are screen sizes we don't really need to worry about.
 Of course, it depends on your webpage - and its intended audience - but most designers don't worry about screen sized smaller than about 400px.